 Absolutely.
 There is usually some variance in the odds listed on NHL online sites, so it pays to shop around.

-It shouldn't take more than just a few minutes to sign up with one of the top Arizona sportsbooks to accept wagers from you in most instances.
-A driver's license, some banking information and some of your other routine personal details, and you can start betting on National Hockey League games in less time than at the drive-through at Starbucks.
+It shouldn't take more than just a few minutes to sign up with one of the top Arizona sportsbooks.
+A driver license, some banking information and some other routine personal details will get you betting on National Hockey League games.

 Adrian Dater writes about the NHL for BetArizona.com.
 The longtime NHL writer spent 25 years at The Denver Post, 20 of which as the beat writer of the Colorado Avalanche.
 He also covered the Avs for BSN Denver and was the lead NHL columnist with Bleacher Report from 2013-16.
 Dater has written six books, including the best-selling hockey book "Blood Feud: Detroit Red Wings v.
 Colorado Avalanche, The Inside Story of Pro Sports' Best and Nastiest Rivalry of its Era," and was a regular contributor to Sports Illustrated from 2011-13.